 GDPR and TUNE

-On May 25, 2018, the European Union’s General Data Protection Regulation (GDPR) will go into effect.
-As your trusted data processing partner, we’re committed to helping our clients on their GDPR compliance journey.
+On May 25, 2018, the European Union’s General Data Protection Regulation (GDPR) went into effect.

 What Is GDPR?
 How Does It Affect TUNE Clients?